keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 ```

 You see the annotation line that enables `lifecycle-toolkit`.
-This line tells the webhook to handle the namespace
+This line tells KLT to handle the namespace

 ## Integrate KLT with your cluster